barahona-research-group/PyGenStability/README.md

 ## Using the code

 The code is simple to run with the default settings.
-We can input our graph (of type scipy.csgraph), run a scan in scales with a chosen Markov Stability constructor and plot the results in a summary figure presenting different partition quality measures across scales (values of MS cost function, number of communities, etc.) with indication of optimal scales.
+We can input our graph (of type scipy.csgraph), run a scan in scales with a chosen Markov Stability constructor and plot the results in a summary figure presenting different partition quality measures across scales (values of MS cost function, number of communities, etc.) with an indication of optimal scales.

 ```
 import pygenstability as pgs